-Football is hugely popular in Turkey, with most Turks professing allegiance to one of the “Big Three” İstanbul sides Galatasaray, Beşiktaş or Fenerbahçe.
-The one exception is the Black Sea coastal town of Trabzon, whose citizens support their local team, Trabzonspor – a club which ranks up there with the İstanbul big boys.
+Football is hugely popular in Turkey.
+Most Turks, no matter where they are from, profess allegiance to one of the “Big Three” İstanbul sides – Galatasaray, Beşiktaş or Fenerbahçe (see Fever pitch).
+The one exception is the Black Sea coastal town of Trabzon, whose citizens support their local team, Trabzonspor, which ranks up there with the İstanbul big boys.

-Turkey has produced plenty of home-grown footballing talent (some now playing in England, Germany and Spain) and many Turkish teams now include international players, particularly from Africa and South America.
+Turkey has produced plenty of home-grown footballing talent (some now play in England, Germany and Spain), and many Turkish teams include international players, particularly from Africa and South America.
 The managers of the İstanbul giants are often recruited from abroad (with mixed results; Spain’s successful national coach Arragones lasted only a year at Fenerbahçe).
-Although the teams qualifying for the European Cup usually fall at the first hurdle, Galatasaray became the first Turkish team to win the UEFA Cup (in 2000; beating Arsenal 4–1 on penalties).
+Although the teams qualifying for the Champions League usually fall at the first hurdle, Galatasaray became the first Turkish team to win the UEFA Cup (in 2000; beating Arsenal 4–1 on penalties).

-Matches are usually on weekend evenings between September and May.
-Obtaining tickets for provincial teams is usually both cheap and easy, with tickets available at the ground on match day for as little as 10TL, but prices rise sevenfold or more when one of the İstanbul “giants” is in town.
+Matches are played between September and May.
+There’s usually a match on Friday evening, then more on Saturday afternoons/evenings and Sunday afternoon.
+Obtaining tickets for provincial teams is usually both cheap and easy, with tickets available at the ground on match day for as little as TL10, but prices can rise tenfold when one of the İstanbul “giants” is in town.
 Many bars show games on big screens, and can be very atmospheric, especially for derby games.

-Football violence is not uncommon here (in 2000, two English Leeds United fans were stabbed to death in İstanbul during running street-fighting with Galatasaray fans) though it’s unlikely the average foreigner will get caught up in trouble.
-While a losing team occasionally gets attacked by its own supporters, more likely you’ll witness delirious celebrations, with flag-waving fans leaning on the horns of cruising cars embroiled in massive traffic jams.
+Football violence is not uncommon (in 2000, two English Leeds United fans were stabbed to death in İstanbul during running street-fighting with Galatasaray fans), though the average foreigner is unlikely to get caught up in trouble.
+Turkish football was scarred by a big match-fixing scandal in 2012, which delayed the start of the new season and resulted in Fenerbahçe’s chairman being jailed.
+After big games, especially those involving the “Big Three”, expect delirious celebrations, with flag-waving fans leaning on the horns of cruising cars embroiled in massive traffic jams.

 Hiking and mountaineering

-The alpine Kaçkar Dağları, paralleling the Black Sea, are the most rewarding mountains in Turkey for trekking and a number of companies organize expeditions there.
-Next up in interest are the Toros (Taurus) ranges, which form a long chain extending from central Turkey to above the main Turquoise Coast resort areas.
-The southwestern terminus of this range boasts the wonderful way-marked Lycian Way long-distance trail and the nearby but more challenging St Paul Trail
+The alpine Kaçkar Dağları, paralleling the Black Sea, are the most rewarding mountains in Turkey for trekking, and several companies organize expeditions there.
+Next up in interest are the limestone Toros (Taurus) ranges, especially the lofty Aladağlar mountains south of Cappadocia.

-Aside from this, high-altitude mountaineering in Turkey consists mostly of climbing the volcanos of the central plateau.
-Serious trekkers may not find these mountains quite as interesting as the more conventional ranges, but all offer superb views from their summits.
-Most famous is 5137m Ağrı Dağ (Ararat) on the eastern borders of Turkey, though this requires a special permit (see Access to Mount Ararat) because of its sensitive location.
-By contrast, Erciyes and Hasan Dağı near Cappadocia are excellent for winter ascents, without any of the expense or bureaucracy prevalent at Ararat.
-Süphan Dağı (4058m) Turkey’s second highest volcanic peak, stands in splendid isolation north of Lake Van.
+Aside from this, high-altitude mountaineering in Turkey consists mostly of climbing the volcanoes of the central plateau.
+All offer superb views from their summits.
+Most famous is 5137m Ağrı Dağ, or Ararat on the eastern borders of Turkey, though this requires a special permit because of its sensitive location.
+By contrast, 3916m Erciyes Dağı offers exhilarating climbing without any of the expense or bureaucracy prevalent at Ararat.
+Süphan Dağı Turkey’s second-highest volcanic peak (4058m), stands in splendid isolation north of Lake Van.
 Unfortunately the magnificent Cilo–Sat mountains south of Lake Van are sometimes a battleground between the Kurdish separatists and Turkish security forces so are currently closed to outsiders.

 Hiking equipment and safety

 Alpine huts are nonexistent, so you’ll need to carry full camping gear to trek in the mountains.
 It’s best to bring your own as only İstanbul and Ankara have European-standard mountaineering shops.
-Water can be a problem in the limestone strata of the Toros and on the volcanos, detailed maps are very difficult to obtain and trails (when present) are seldom marked.
+Water can be a problem in the limestone strata of the Toros, while on the volcanoes, detailed maps are very difficult to obtain and trails (when present) are seldom marked.

-You’ll find details on specific hiking routes through the Kaçkar Dağları and a selection of walks on Bursa’s Uludağ and along the Turquoise Coast, in the Guide, but if you’re daunted at the prospect of going alone, contact one of the adventure-travel companies listed in the “Getting there” section.
-The various guides to mountaineering and trekking in Turkey are reviewed.
+You’ll find details on specific hiking routes through the Kaçkar Dağları, and a selection of walks on Bursa’s Uludağ and along the Turquoise Coast, in the Guide, but if you’re daunted at the prospect of going alone, contact one of the adventure-travel companies.

-Few foreigners come to Turkey specifically to ski but it is growing in popularity and if you are travelling around the country between December and April it’s well worth considering a day or more on the piste.
-If you’re willing to forego doorstep skiing, it’s surprisingly easy and cheap to do it based in towns like Erzurum or Bursa that are near to resorts.
-The Turkish State Meteorological Service gives information on snow heights at the various resorts (wwww.meteor.gov.tr).
+While few foreigners come to Turkey specifically to ski, the sport is growing in popularity, and if you’re visiting between December and April it’s well worth considering a day or more on the piste.
+If you’re willing to forego doorstep skiing, it’s surprisingly easy and cheap to ski while based in towns like Erzurum or Bursa that are near to resorts.
+The Turkish State Meteorological Service gives information on snow heights at the various resorts (wmgm.gov.tr).

-Best known of Turkey’s ski resorts is Uludağ, above Bursa, with easy and intermediate runs, but the slopes are prone to mist and snow turns slushy after February.
-The Saklıkent complex in the Beydarlağı near Antalya would seem potentially ideal for an early spring sea-cum-ski holiday, but snow cover tends to be thin and runs limited.
-Close by is much better Davraz, near İsparta.
-Snow conditions here are more reliable and there is plentiful accommodation in the nearby lakeside town of Eğirdir as well as at the resort.
+Turkey’s best-known ski resort is Uludağ, above Bursa, with easy and intermediate runs, but the slopes are prone to mist and snow turns slushy after February.
+The Saklıkent complex in the Beydağları near Antalya would seem potentially ideal for an early spring sea-cum-ski holiday, but snow cover tends to be thin and the runs are limited.
+Close by is much better Davraz, near İsparta, where snow conditions are more reliable and there’s plentiful accommodation in the nearby lakeside town of Eğirdir as well as at the resort.
 Roughly midway between İstanbul and Ankara, near Bolu, Kartalkaya is better than any of the foregoing, despite a modest top altitude of 2223m; facilities now nearly match those of Uludağ, plus there are several red and black runs and, most importantly, in recent years there has been plentiful snow.
-The longest season and best snow conditions are usually at Palandöken, near Erzurum, where the top lift goes over 3000m and the Turkish Olympic team trains; there are three chairlifts, one T-bar and a three-kilometre-long gondola car to service a mix of blue and red runs.
+The longest season and best snow conditions are usually at Palandöken, near Erzurum, where the top lift goes over 3000m and the Turkish Olympic team trains; there are three chairlifts, one T-bar and a 3km gondola car to service a mix of blue and red runs.
 At Tekir Yaylası on Erciyes Dağı near Kayseri, the season is nearly as long, the snow almost as powdery, and the top lift is 2770m (one to 3100m is planned), though thus far runs are only green and red grade, served by two chairlifts and two T-bars.
-Sarıkamış, near Kars has two chairlifts and one T-bar to service a handful of runs (mostly red and blue grade); top lift is 2634m.
+Sarıkamış, near Kars, has two chairlifts and one T-bar to service a handful of runs (mostly red and blue grade); top lift is 2634m.